 The waiter in the United States will likely disappear with your credit card in a restaurant.
 This is routinely accepted in the United States; not nearly as safe or smart as the portable machines that allow you to control your card in most parts of the world.

-For unknown reasons, most US banks are issuing chip and signature cards, many without a PIN number - the machine prints out a receipt for you to sign, but many European waiters or businesses don't know how to handle that signed piece of paper.
-If you are at an unattended gas pump, parking lot, or ticket vending machine, it may ask you for your PIN, even though you cannot use it for routine transactions - or if you don't have a PIN to go with your chip and signature card, good luck.
+For unknown reasons, most US banks are issuing chip and signature cards, many without a PIN number (unless you specifically ask for a PIN) - the machine prints out a receipt for you to sign, but many European waiters or businesses don't know how to handle that signed piece of paper.
+If you are at an unattended gas pump, parking lot, or ticket vending machine, it may ask you for your PIN, even though you cannot use it for routine transactions - so if you don't have a PIN to go with your chip and signature card, good luck.

 We encountered an another issue in Poland in late 2015 - McDonald's has a large computer touch screen with pictures and multiple languages where you enter your order and pay by credit card.
 As soon as the system recognizes that your card expects a signature rather than a PIN (even if you have a PIN for that card), it cancels your order and sends you to a "regular" cashier line where the employees are not motivated to be skilled in English, and no longer have the picture-only menus for foreigners.
 In 2016 in Amsterdam we tried again, and McDonald's machine accepted the PIN we have for our Chip and Signature card.
 Bravo!